 When I write about their drinking exploits, I’m drawn to have a beer myself.
 This impulse is particularly dangerous in the morning.
 Bartenders are also susceptible to the power of attraction.
 While my gig behind the bar was a useful exercise (and the tips came in mighty handy), I am not cut out for more than a short stint at this profession.
 The dark aura sucked me in.
 I didn’t like waking up with the day half gone.

 As fiction writers we are not our characters.
 But because we incorporate consciously and unconsciously so much of who we are through our intake filters, the characters seep into us as we merge with them on that vast plain of make-believe.

 Some of the greatest writers were legendary drinkers.
 Hemingway’s exploits go far beyond the creation of the iconic daiquiri.
 Fitzgerald;, Hellman; London; Poe; Faulkner; Parker; Cheever; Joyce; Capote; Thomas; Kerouac; Williams … the list of literary imbibers goes on and on.

 Hemingway may have said “A man does not exist until he is drunk,” but that isn’t the writer’s cue to mix a stiff one, any more than wearing a flowing, ruffled white shirt, lighting candles and daubing a quill pen into the inkwell in a rough-hewn attic retreat will prompt you to produce great poetry.
 Alcohol is not an essential ingredient in the formula of a Great American Novel.
 Good books are written in spite of the personal habits and mind-altering substances employed by their authors.

-And so, a toast – to Hailey, Bonnie and Trishie, whose journey is nearly complete.
+And so, a toast – to Hailey, Robin and Trishie, whose journey in my novel “More Than You Think You Know” is nearly complete.
 May their fate be more peaceful than the hard-drinking heroines of fact and fiction who came before them.